 A stable, level surface is required to operate an absorption fridge in the most effective way.
 So a moving caravan, motorhome or boat is not an ideal situation.
 For all mobile refrigeration needs, we strongly recommend considering a compressor fridge.

 2-Way and 3-Way are terms referring to absorption fridges which can operate on 2 or 3 different power supplies.
-This is usually a combination of LPG and 240 volt (2-way) or LPG, 12 volt and 240 volt (3-way).
+This is usually a combination of LPG and 240 volt (2-way) or LPG, 240 volt and 12 volt (3-way).

-A compressor fridge uses electricity to run a low-power compressor, which in turn pumps the refrigerant through the cooling system.
+A compressor fridge uses electricity to run a low-power compressor, pumps the refrigerant through the cooling system.

 Absorption fridges are best used mostly on LPG and in a stable situation.
 They have a very low up-front cost – just a bottle of gas.

-DC compressor fridges generally work better in mobile situations or when a stable surface in not available.
+DC compressor fridges work better in mobile situations or when a stable DC power supply is readily available.
 The up-front costs are higher; batteries and either solar panels, a generator, or a smart charger.
 But after that you are up and running for years.

 Like to see one in person?
 Visit your Closest Dealer.